 Yogis believe that chasing after happiness is a short cut to misery.

 Yet look online or in the media, and there’s so much pressure to be positive and happy.
 Toxic positivity is like the new diet culture and just as damaging to our sense of self.

 It’s a trap when we believe that everyone else is happy and we’re the anomaly for feeling miserable.
 This belief adds guilt and shame to the mix and amplifies our suffering.
 Most people aren’t as happy, confident, or have their shiz together as we think they are.

 Putting on a ‘happy face’ has become a cultural norm, even when the person behind the mask is suffering inside.
 I see this all the time at yoga.
 People greeting me with their happy front while intuitively I can feel their pain and suffering.

-So Colleen, if you’re not happy right now, it’s perfectly ok.
+So my friend, if you’re not happy right now, it’s perfectly ok.
 Take the pressure off yourself and realise that you’re normal.
 I’m not happy all the time, and it’s not my goal either.

 As humans, we’re meant to feel the full spectrum of emotions, yet we try to exclude the negative end and chase the positive.
 This is known as bypassing, and we all do it.